pepoviola/nunjucks/README.md

 # Nunjucks

+This is a patch version with this changes:
+ - Remove chokidar dependency
+ - Remove `browse` key in package.json

 [Nunjucks](http://mozilla.github.io/nunjucks/) is a full featured templating engine for javascript.
 It is heavily inspired by [jinja2](http://jinja.pocoo.org/).
 View the docs